polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 - Storing information
 - Enforcing business rules

 Pallets also include necessary wiring code to ensure proper integration and functionality within the runtime.
-FRAME provides a range of [pre-built pallets](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame){target=\_blank} for standard and common blockchain functionalities, including consensus algorithms, staking mechanisms, governance systems, etc. These pre-existing pallets serve as building blocks or templates, which developers can use as-is, modify, or reference when creating custom functionalities.
+FRAME provides a range of [pre-built pallets](https://github.com/paritytech/polkadot-sdk/tree/master/substrate/frame){target=\_blank} for standard and common blockchain functionalities, including consensus algorithms, staking mechanisms, governance systems, and more.
+These pre-existing pallets serve as building blocks or templates, which developers can use as-is, modify, or reference when creating custom functionalities.

 #### Pallet Structure